Making Sustainability Real: Purpose and governance for a world of wellbeing

 Marketing

 Marketing is an organisation’s (and society’s) value generation nerve centre.
 A sustainable future will require marketers and creatives to recognise their position of influence on both footprint and brainprint and use all their tools to drive system, organisation and behaviour change.
 Since most marketing runs counter to a sustainable future, we need to rethink and re-enact marketing to drive urgently needed solutions.
-Much of her work on marketing and purpose is incorporated into the groundbreaking 8 week online course by the University of Cambridge Institute for Sustainability Leadership: Sustainable Marketing, Media and Creative.
+Much of my work on marketing and purpose is incorporated into the groundbreaking 8 week online course by the University of Cambridge Institute for Sustainability Leadership: Sustainable Marketing, Communications and Brand Management.

-Victoria has contributed extensively to realigning marketing so it drives purpose.
-Her central proposal is that if we stick to a traditional BAU 'make-and-sell' approach to marketing, the one that short-term profit maximisation demands, marketing will fuel unsustainability.
+I have contributed extensively to realigning marketing so it drives purpose.
+My central proposal is that if we stick to a traditional BAU 'make-and-sell' approach to marketing, the one that short-term profit maximisation demands, marketing will fuel unsustainability.
 While a 'sense-and-respond' approach brings stakeholder demands into view this BAU approach still locks marketing to unsustainable actions.
 A purpose-driven 'guide-and-co-create' approach is the only one that faces reality head on and unleashes marketing.
 Sense-and-respond is made real by the Evolved Value Framework (EVF): six key principles that, if followed, ensure that marketing is aligned with purpose and sustainability.

 Leadership & Culture